 IBS DRUGS ONLY TREAT SYMPTOMS

-The typical medical approach for treating IBS involves ruling out other problems and then either doing nothing or guessing at the problem and trying different medications.
+The typical medical approach for treating IBS involves ruling out other problems and then either doing nothing or trying to suppress symptoms with medications.
 Many of the patients that come to the IBS Treatment Center have been on numerous medications, none of which has solved their problem.
+But it’s understandable that people take them because they want relief.

 Drugs change how you experience IBS by forcing changes in the biochemistry of your body, sometimes providing temporary relief.
 Drugs rarely cure IBS.
 Most medications are designed for temporary use to mitigate the symptoms while the source of the problem is found and addressed.
 Treatment with these drugs usually does not address the cause of your IBS.
 Once you stop using the drugs, the symptoms generally return, if you were lucky enough for them to have gone away in the first place.